An Error Bound for the Time-Sliced Thawed Gaussian Propagation Method: The TSTG Propagation Method

 which can be used to build the following approximation of a given initial wave function $\psi_0$ in $\mathcal{V}_{\mathcal{K}}$:

-\item[(s2)] In the second subroutine, each basis function $g_{\mathbf{k},0}$ is propagated for a short propagation period $\tau>0$.
+\item[(s2)] \emph{Thawed Gaussian propagation of the basis functions:}\\[1mm] In the second subroutine, each basis function $g_{\mathbf{k},0}$ is propagated for a short propagation period $\tau>0$.
 More precisely, each individual time-evolved basis function $g_{\mathbf{k}}(\tau)$ is approximated by an element $u_{\mathbf{k}}(\tau)$ in the manifold of complex Gaussian functions

-evolving according to the thawed Gaussian propagation method, see \cite{Heller:1975ve}.
+evolving according to the thawed Gaussian propagation method, see \cite{Heller:1975}.
 It is known that $u_{\mathbf{k}}(\tau)$ is an accurate approximation only if the potential can be approximated as harmonic throughout the ``support'' of $u_{\mathbf{k}}(\tau)$, i.e., as long as its width is not too wide, see Lemma~\ref{fact:thawed} for a precise estimate.
 Based on a numerical integrator for the corresponding equations of motion, let us introduce the approximate propagator

 where we use the notation with the superscript to indicate that $u^\tau_{\mathbf{k}}\in\mathcal{M}$ is the numerical approximation to $u_{\mathbf{k}}(\tau)$ obtained by solving a system of ordinary differential equations (see also section~\ref{sec:Methods for Propagating Gaussian Wave Packets}).
 Then, for all $\mathbf{k}\in\mathcal{K}$, the second subroutine produces the numerical approximants